When was the last time you sent an SMS in your personal capacity? Chances are that it’s been a while. Now, think about how…

-Tech startup conference and ecosystem accelerator AfricArena has expanded its world tour to include Abidjan, Cairo and Kigali.
+Tech startup conference and ecosystem accelerator AfricArena has expanded its world tour from Cape Town to include the African cities of Abidjan, Cairo and Kigali.

 In a statement issued after its 2019 launch event yesterday (15 April) in Cape Town, AfricArena founder Christophe Viarnaud announced said AfricArena will, in a bid to find the continent’s best startups, add the three cities to its global tour.

 “As we’ve done in 2018, we will also take some of the AfricArena Challenge winners on an investor roadshow to Paris, San Francisco and New York in May,” he said.

 AfricArena 2019 will take place on 11 and 12 November in Cape Town

 Viarnaud added that with a fully open collaboration model bringing an increasing number of sponsors and ecosystem partners, AfricArena is committed to support the success of the African tech ecosystem by attracting investors and corporates.